MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-policies-entries.md

 In the screenshot, the Included ID and Excluded ID are the references to included and excluded reusable settings groups.
 A policy can have multiple rules.

-The ordering of the rules is not honored by Intune.
-The rules can be evaluated in any order, so make sure to explicitly exclude groups of devices that are not in scope for the rule.
+The ordering of the rules isn't honored by Intune.
+The rules can be evaluated in any order, so make sure to explicitly exclude groups of devices that aren't in scope for the rule.

 ### [**XML (Windows)**](#tab/XML)